Keenwawa/slate/source/includes/orders.md

 Parameter | Required | Description
 --------- | ------- | -----------
-ref_id | no  | The reference ID for the user in the partner system.
+ref_id | yes | The reference ID for the user in the partner system.
 This ID is expected to be unique for the specified user. first_name | yes | The first name of the user. last_name | yes | The last name of the user.